 Soya, Corn, Safflower, Sunflower, Walnut, Rapeseed, Sesame and Flaxseed oils. |

 Oils provide an efficient mode of heat transfer during cooking, however they also get absorbed by the food.
-It is generally best to choose oils with a high smoke point and high in unsaturated fat.
+It is best to choose oils with a high smoke point and which are high in unsaturated fat.
+Rapeseed oil, olive oil and sunflower oil all have high smoke points and are high in unsaturated fat.

 Comparison of fats in cooking oils